coreybailey07/coreybailey.org/resume.md

 ## Experience

-### iOS App Development
+### Front-End Engineer

-Freelance (Oct 2020 - Present)
+CT Food Packaging (Oct 2020 - Present)

-* Work closely with product owners, stake holders and design team to develop components to specification for Oracle/BEA Weblogic application servers.
-* Implemented Node tooling to automate time-consuming tasks in development workflows, and modernize development processes for newer projects.
-* Developed Message Center interface as a Single Page Application using angularjs-ie8-build which gave customers a broader view of Marketplace related activity and opportunities.
+* Taking the existing responsive website and providing a Native app option for mobile devices using Ionic, Capacitor and X-code.

 ### User Interface Engineer